great-expectations/great_expectations/docs/terms/expectation.md

 ### Relationship to other objects

-Expectations are grouped into Expectation Suites, which are in turn stored in an Expectation Store.
-Profilers will analyze data in order to generate Expectations, and Checkpoints rely on Expectation Suites (and the Expectations contained therein) to Validate data.
+Expectations are grouped into <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />, which are in turn stored in an <TechnicalTag relative="../" tag="expectation_store" text="Expectation Store" />.  <TechnicalTag relative="../" tag="profiler" text="Profilers" /> will analyze data in order to generate Expectations, and <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> rely on Expectation Suites (and the Expectations contained therein) to <TechnicalTag relative="../" tag="validation" text="Validate" /> data.

 ## Use cases

 <CreateHeader/>

 Expectations are obviously a fundamental component of the Create Expectations step in working with Great Expectations.
 It is when you are creating Expectations that you will have the most direct interaction with them.
-For further information on this process, please see our overview on the Create Expectations process, and our related how-to guides.
+For further information on this process, please see [our overview on the Create Expectations process](../guides/expectations/create_expectations_overview.md), and [our related how-to guides](../guides/expectations/index.md).

 <ValidateHeader/>

 When you create your Checkpoints, you will be able to configure them to use specific Expectation Suites.
 Other than setting up this configuration (or arranging to pass Expectation Suites at runtime) you will not need to directly interact with the Expectations themselves.
 Instead, when you run your Checkpoint it will handle using the Expectations in any of its Expectation Suites to Validate the data indicated in its Batch Request/s.
-This will be done under the hood, with the Validation Results that are generated being passed along to the Checkpoint's (optional) Actions for further processing.
+This will be done under the hood, with the <TechnicalTag relative="../" tag="validation_result" text="Validation Results" /> that are generated being passed along to the Checkpoint's (optional) <TechnicalTag relative="../" tag="action" text="Actions" /> for further processing.

 ## Features